 The campus meets Monday through Friday at 11 am for Chapel in Hardeman Auditorium.
-There are also periodic specialized chapels focusing on missions, women's issues, spiritual search, and other specific topics.
-As a graduate student, you are not required to attend chapel, but we want you to know you are welcome to attend any of the chapels offered on campus.
+There also are periodic specialized Chapels focusing on missions, women's issues, spiritual seeking, and other specific topics.
+As a graduate student, you are not required to attend Chapel, but you are welcome to attend any of the Chapels offered on campus.